Housing assistance for domestic and family violence

 We are committed to reducing domestic violence and its effects by improving your access to safe, affordable and appropriate accommodation and housing services.

-If you or a member of your household are experiencing domestic and family violence, you may be eligible for:
+If you or a member of your household are experiencing or at risk of domestic and family violence, you may be eligible for:

 - emergency accommodation